-- 1. Provision towards for a steady and adequate supply of aggregates to meet local and wider needs will be made by: - a.
+- 1. Provision for a steady and adequate supply of aggregates to meet local and wider needs will be made by: - a.
 Making land available to meet the needs for crushed rock and sand and gravel for aggregate uses identified in the Local Aggregates Assessment; - b.
 Maintaining a landbank of permitted reserves of at least seven years for sand and gravel and at least ten years for crushed rock; and - c.
-Encouraging the use of recycled and secondary aggregates by supporting proposals that maximise the use of secondary and recycled aggregates; - 2.
-Proposals for sand and gravel extraction and crushed rock extraction for aggregate uses will be supported where they are located within a preferred area identified in Policy MIN 7 and MIN 8 and defined on the Policies Map. - 3.
-Planning permission for extensions to existing sites and new quarries outside of the preferred areas in Policy MIN 7 and Policy MIN 8 will be supported where: - a.
-The proposal would help to maintain productive capacity to meet the required provision set out in criteria (1a and b) of this policy. - b.
-The proposal would assist in maintaining the balance between supply areas in the south and west of Northumberland and the north and east of Northumberland. - c.
-The proposal would not result in unacceptable adverse environmental, social or economic effects; and - d.
-Provision has been made for the timely restoration and subsequent aftercare of the site. - 4.
+Supporting proposals that would contribute to the supply of secondary and recycled aggregates. - 2.
+Proposals for sand and gravel extraction and crushed rock extraction for aggregate uses will be supported where they are located within a preferred area identified in Policy MIN 8 and Policy MIN 9 and defined on the Policies Map. - 3.
+Planning permission for extensions to existing sites and new quarries outside of the preferred areas in Policy MIN 8 and Policy MIN 9 will be supported where: - a.
+The proposal would help to maintain productive capacity to meet the required provision set out in criteria (1a and b) of this policy; and - b.
+The proposal would assist in maintaining the balance between supply areas in the south and west of Northumberland and the north and east of Northumberland. - 4.
 Borrow pits to supply aggregate minerals for major construction projects will be supported where: - a.
 The material cannot be practically supplied from existing quarries or from available waste materials; - b.
-The location of the proposal is well related to that of the construction project; - c.
-The material to be extracted is for use only in the specified project and the proposal is time limited to that of the construction project; - d.
-The proposal would not result in unacceptable adverse environmental, social or economic effects; and - e.
-Provision has been made for the adequate and timely restoration and subsequent aftercare of the borrow pit site.
+The location of the proposal is well related to that of the construction project; and - c.
+The material to be extracted is for use only in the specified project and the proposal is time limited to that of the construction project.